nzfeng/SWN/README.md

 Notes:
 * Only manifold meshes can be intrinsically re-triangulated.
 * Delaunay refinement may not terminate with a minimum angle value >30 degrees.
 If this happens, I recommend picking an angle value of 25-28 degrees.
+Other times you may need to start with an even lower angle threshold, and gradually increase.

 # Output